Mighty-Condor/SPT-Modding-Python-Helper-Scripts/README.md

 Summary of each script's intended use:

+### aqm_generate_new_locales.py

+Specifically made for Andrudis-QuestManiac in order to update the necessary locale json files for it to work again.
+There is not really any general use for this I don't think.

 ### compare_items_files.py

 Load two items.json type files and print to console a list of IDs that are in the second file but not the first.
 Can be used to extract all new keys in items.json if you enter the old items.json as the first file and the new items.json as the second file.
 Only works one way.